move-engine/move-vectormath/README.md

 # Building and installing

-This is a header-only library, but it depends on RTM.
-If your project uses CMake, you can use FetchContent, CPM, or add this repository as a submodule, then simply link against `move-vectormath`, which will automatically set up the RTM dependency using CPM.
+This is a header-only library, but it depends on RTM (another header only library).
+If your project uses CMake, you can use FetchContent, CPM, or add this repository as a submodule, then simply link against `move-vectormath`, which will automatically acquire the RTM dependency using CPM.

-If your project does not use CMake, make sure the RTM headers are available in your project's include path.
+If your project does not use CMake, make sure the RTM headers are available in your project's include path, then add "${thisDir}/lib/include" to your include path.

 # Contributing